 As soon as you’re done making use of the commercial induction cooker, you’re to clean the cooker thoroughly.
 Even those these commercial induction cooktops are made to survive the harshest of kitchen environments, it would be a great habit to develop if you can simply make it a port of call to actually clean the machine after use, daily.
 Simple household detergent would do, don’t use metal brushes.

-If in the process of cooking and you hear any weird noise or notice abnormal heating patterns, quickly turn off the power and make haste to contact your commercial induction cookers supplier.
+If in the process of cooking and you hear any weird noise or notice abnormal heating patterns, quickly turn off the power and make haste to contact your commercial induction burners supplier.
 Do not attempt to fix it by yourself and make sure to discontinue use until authorized personnel arrive.

-Always ensure that you’re using the right adapter when you’re cooking with commercial induction cookers.
+Always ensure that you’re using the right adapter when you’re cooking with commercial induction burners.
 This information should be treated as very important.
 Since most users are overly eager to try out the functions of the commercial induction cooker by using normal household voltage which would go on and burn out the socket in use.
 Again, always make sure to use suitable adapters.

-This is because most of these commercial induction cooktops come with vents at their bottom, and with foreign objects blocking the air outlet, it’s bound to cause overheating and pose danger to you and your household or staff.
+This is because most of these commercial induction cooktops come with vents at their bottom, and with foreign objects blocking the air outlet, it’s bound to cause overheating and pose a danger to you and your household or staff.

 Always make sure the bottom of the cooker is free.

 When making use of the commercial induction cooker, don’t ever attempt to put a knife, a fork, or a bottle cap on the control panel.
-In fact, avoid taking objects that are ferromagnetic (including metallic accessories) towards the cookers control panel as this is extremely dangerous.
+In fact, avoid taking objects that are ferromagnetic (including metallic accessories) toward the cooker’s control panel as this is extremely dangerous.

-So there you have it, these are top things that chefs care about when going for commercial induction cookers.
+So there you have it, these are the top things that chefs care about when going for commercial induction cookers.